yhomarys-qa/qa-conduit-manual-testing/06-Bug-Reports/BUG-008_Password_Complexity_Validation_Missing.md

-# 🐞 BUG-008 - Password Does Not Enforce Number and Special Character Requirements
+# 🐞 BUG-008 - Password Allows Missing Number and Special Characters

 ## 📌 Summary
 The system does not properly validate password complexity rules, allowing registration even when the password does not include required numbers and/or special characters.